nkarapetyan/nkarapetyan.github.io/projects.md

 ---
 layout: page
 title: Projects
+type: sidebarpage
 ---

+###Research

-* Gamification in Education (ongoing): Research in the field of intelligent tutoring and gamification in education.
+* Gamification in Education (ongoing): Joint research project under supervision of [Dr. Nelson Baloian](https://www.dcc.uchile.cl/nelson_baloian). [[Abstract] ()]

+* [Multi Robot Area Coverage] (/projects/mrcover) : Master thesis research project under supervision of [Dr. Perouz Taslakian](http://www.perouz.com).
+Research  and development of the approximation algorithms for multi-agent area coverage.
+Implemented method increases the utilization by 11% on average and decreases the maximum coverage cost by 8%. [[Abstract]()] [[Slides]()]

+* Stress Model Calibration:  Research the latest direct-search  optimizations for applying it on stress model calibration function.
+Writing a technical report. [[Report]({{ site.url }}/public/docs/Report.pdf)]

+* GVN/PRE algorithm implementation for DFG JIT compiler:  Research optimizations for DFG JIT compiler.
+As a result of research GVN/PRE optimization for SFX JIT compiler was implemented. [[Code](https://github.com/nkarapetyan/gvn)]

+### Developement

 * Solar energy production prediction: Predicting  an amount of energy produced by a solar electricity generating facility.
 Implemented in R using Gradient Boosting Machine (gbm) method.
 The mean error rate acquired is near to 0.18.

-* Multi Robot Area Coverage: Research  and development the approximation algorithms for multi-agent area coverage.
-Implemented method increases the utilization by 11% on average and decreases the maximum coverage cost by 8%

-* Stress Model Calibration:  Research the latest direct-search  optimizations for applying it on stress model calibration function.
-Writing a technical report.

 * Car License Plate detection for verification system: Research the existing detection algorithms, finding appropriate solution within the scope of the problem; determine the key features for number plate detection.
 Training data creation.
 The accuracy of prediction acquired was 85%.